Headed Outdoors? Bear Safety Tips – Part One

 Standing at the trailhead isn’t the best time to discover that the trail you picked goes through active bear country and you left your bear spray at home.

-- If you’re away from home, talk to your host or the locals about bear activity.
+- Away from home?
+Talk to your host about bear activity.
 Local outdoor stores and visitors’ centers can be great sources of information.
 Even better, do your homework before you leave.
 Read Vacationing in Bear Country and download the free Vacation Tips fact sheet for more.

 Bears everywhere thank you for reading up on how to be BearWise outdoors.
 Have fun, stay safe and thanks for helping to keep bears wild.